krateng/maloja/README.md

 * If you use a version before 2.0 (1.x), install the package as described above, then manually copy all your user data to your `~/.local/share/maloja` folder.
 * Otherwise, simply run the command `maloja update` or use `pip`s update mechanic.

 ## How to use

+### Basic control

-1) Start and stop the server with
+Start and stop the server with

 		maloja start
 		maloja stop
 		maloja restart

+	If something is not working, you can try

+		maloja debug

+	to run the server in the foreground.

+### Data

-2) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
-Use the command
+* If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
+Use the command `maloja import *filename*`	to import the downloaded file into Maloja.

-		maloja import *filename*

-	to import the downloaded file into Maloja.

-3) Various folders have `.info` files with more information on how to use their associated features.

-4) You can also have a look at the `settings.ini` file.

-5) If you'd like to implement anything on top of Maloja, visit `/api_explorer`.

-6) To backup your data, run

-		maloja backup

-	or, to only backup essential data (no artwork etc)
+* To backup your data, run `maloja backup` or, to only backup essential data (no artwork etc), `maloja backup -l minimal`.

-		maloja backup -l minimal
+* To fix your database (e.g. after you've added new rules), use `maloja fix`.

+### Customization

+* Have a look at the `default.ini` file in the `~/.local/share/maloja/settings` folder to see what settings are available.
+Specify your own choices in `settings.ini`.

+* If you have activated admin mode in your web interface, you can upload custom images for artists or tracks by simply dragging them onto the existing image on the artist or track page.
+You can also manage custom images directly in the file system - consult `images.info` in the `~/.local/share/maloja/images` folder.

+* To specify custom rules, consult the `rules.info` file in `~/.local/share/maloja/rules`.
+You can also apply some predefined rules on the `/setup` page of your server.

 ## How to scrobble

+You can set up any amount of API keys in the file `authenticated_machines.tsv` in the `~/.local/share/maloja/clients` folder.

 ### Native API